 South African internet conglomerate Naspers is looking to buy a $100 million stake in online fantasy start-up Dream 11, local media reports.

-Following bumper earnings from the Cricket World Cup and Indian Premier League, Dream11 is now seeking a valuation of $2.5 billion, which would make it one of the biggest online gaming companies worldwide.
+Following bumper earnings from the Cricket World Cup and Indian Premier League, Dream11 is now seeking a valuation of $2.5 billion.

 An investor close to the matter said that there has been significant inbound interest from investors to Dream11.